cesarovj/LinkedListVisualizer/README.md

 ### A simple application to learn the methods of a linked list through visualization!

+The singly linked list has data and a pointer to the next node.
+The list terminates with a node pointing at null.
+A node class was created in order to help in building the linear list of nodes.
+Methods were implemented into a linked list class.

 <img width="1440" alt="Screen Shot 2021-11-05 at 11 43 40 AM" src="https://user-images.githubusercontent.com/72565897/140538484-a56543c3-8488-4e5d-bea2-e65e82a80b85.png">
 <img width="1435" alt="Screen Shot 2021-11-05 at 11 43 58 AM" src="https://user-images.githubusercontent.com/72565897/140538491-6beb155b-2e40-4eaf-af6e-c594d0457833.png">